The Carnival Band (folk group)

 the 16th and 17th centuries, and traditional music from around the world.
 Presentation is informal and humorous, and in the spirit of medieval and renaissance Carnival.
 The band was founded by Andy Watts (principal bassoon in the Orchestra of the Age of Enlightenment) and Giles Lewin (Dufay Collective) while they were members of the Medieval Players touring theatre company in the 1980s.
 They have had a long association with Maddy Prior.

 History

 The band was founded in 1983 by Andy Watts and Giles Lewin, together with Bill Badley, after Watts had been the musical director of an open-air Medieval Players production of Rabelais' Gargantua.
 The show featured actors, giant carnival characters, puppets, acrobatics, juggling and 16th-century music.
 The three founding members were musicians with the Medieval Players.
-Together with percussionist Charles Fullbrook the quartet made their debut on the towpath of the Leeds-Liverpool canal at the Burnley Canalside Festival in 1984.
+Together with percussionist Charles Fullbrook the band made their debut on the towpath of the Leeds-Liverpool canal at the Burnley Canalside Festival in 1984.
 Andrew 'Jub' Davis joined the band for a New Years' concert in 1985 and, according to the band's website "this date marks the band's real birthday."
-There have been four lineup changes since then: